PixelPlugins/mirror.ecks/README.md

 5. Also add the name of your package
 6. If your package requires any other EPM packages to be installed, make sure to put the names of those packages in your issue
 7. Wait for a response, either saying your package was uploaded or that it failed
 8. Test your package.
-Do EPM <your package name>
+Do EPM &ltyour package name&gt